-} To extract more information, we ran the Louvain community detection algorithm ~\cite{Blondel2008} on the validated network, highlighting four main communities displayed in the left panel of Fig.~\ref{fig:valnetuser}.
-Rerunning the same Louvain community detection algorithm inside each community shows a more detailed description, which is represented in the right panel of Fig.~\ref{fig:valnetuser}.\\ The communities in Fig.~\ref{fig:valnetuser} mostly revolve around social and environmental themes, showing that CSR themes are indeed fundamental in firms' communication on Twitter, consistently with ~\cite{Patuelli2021}.
-Communities are generally coherent with the sectors the firms belong to, as captured by NACE code Rev.2 at 1 digit (see Fig.~\ref{fig:valnetuser_nace}).
+} To extract more information, we ran the Louvain community detection algorithm \cite{Blondel2008} on the validated network \aleY{of firms}, highlighting four main communities displayed in the left panel of Fig.~\ref{fig:valnetuser}. \aleY{The rationale is to find groups of firms contributing to the same common narrative, as captured by hashtags.} Rerunning the same Louvain community detection algorithm inside each community shows a more detailed description, which is represented in the right panel of Fig.~\ref{fig:valnetuser}.\\ The communities in Fig.~\ref{fig:valnetuser} mostly revolve around social themes, showing that CSR themes are indeed fundamental in firms' communication on Twitter, consistently with ~\cite{Patuelli2021} \aleY{while contradicting \cite{Prieto2022,doi:10.1080/13504509.2017.1408714}}.
+Communities are generally coherent with the sector \aleY{(i.e. the economic activity)} the firms belong to, as captured by NACE code Rev.2 at 1 digit (see Fig.~\ref{fig:valnetuser_nace}; the description of the various codes can be found in Table~\ref{tab:nace}).
 This coherence reflects the themes discussed: the most addressed CSR themes are the ones closest to the firms’ sector, as represented in Fig.~\ref{fig:valnetuser_sdg}.\\ \ale{This confirms that CSR changes according to the specific context \cite{Snider2003}.
 Moreover, we show that the social dimension appears more critical than the environmental one.
-Although this finding contrasts with most previous literature \cite{Pedersen2010modelling}, it seems in line with more recent findings \cite{Patuelli2021}. } Community Cyan is a sort of exception among the various groups, as it comprises three main sectors (Professional, scientific and technical activities; Information and communication; Manufacturing).
+Although this \fabX{result} contrasts with most previous literature \cite{Pedersen2010modelling}, it seems in line with more recent findings \cite{Patuelli2021}. } Community Cyan is a sort of exception among the various groups, as it comprises three main sectors (Professional, scientific and technical activities; Information and communication; Manufacturing).